 CSP pays for the following FTEs assigned to this grant through other resources –

-Victim Advocate – 8.875 FTE, Supervisor – 0.25 FTE
+Victim Advocate – 8.785 FTE

 It is a requirement of CalOES Grants that expenses to cover travel costs for mandatory meetings and trainings be included in the grant.
 These costs are included in the operating expenses of this budget.